 Achieving theater-level picture quality at home is getting closer to reality.
 And whether you’re looking for a projector to take your basement cinema to the next level or want to host a backyard movie night, if you’ve spent any time shopping for one, you already know the selection is ever-expanding.
 Luckily, our team is here to help you with your purchase.

-Projectors like our top pick, the Optoma UHD50X, offer a market-leading resolution, solid refresh rates, and a variety of inputs, ensuring they can handle whatever source you can throw at them.
-If Optoma’s 4K behemoth isn’t for you, however, we also have picks for best portable projector and the brightest value model, among other categories.
+Projectors like our top pick, the best portable projectors, the best 4K projectors, the best short-throw projectors, and more ahead of Black Friday., offer a market-leading resolution, solid refresh rates, and a variety of inputs, ensuring they can handle whatever source you can throw at them.
+If Optoma’s 4K behemoth isn’t for you, however, we also have more detailed run-downs for you on the

 The best projectors at a glance: